Court Decision Discusses the Barton Doctrine and the Automatic Stay in Chapter 15

 A recent decision in Delaware discussed the Barton doctrine and the application of the automatic stay in chapter 15 cases.
 McKillen v.
 Wallace (In re Ir.
 Bank Resolution Corp.), No. 18-1797, 2019 U.S. Dist.
 LEXIS 166153 (D. Del.
 Sept.
 27, 2019).

 The decision involved an Irish bank that failed during the Great Recession, Irish Bank Resolution Corporation Limited (“IBRC”).
-It was liquidated in a court proceeding in Dublin.
-A chapter 15 case was also filed in Delaware.
+The bank was liquidated in a court proceeding in Dublin and a chapter 15 case was filed in Delaware.
 Two liquidators appointed in the Irish case were recognized as the foreign representatives in the chapter 15.

 The complaint asserted claims for breach of fiduciary duty, fraud, misrepresentation, negligent misrepresentation, and more.
 The plaintiffs sought damages against the foreign representatives for allegedly misusing the chapter 15 process and to terminate them as the foreign representatives.